kwhite2/workshoptestrepo/RU-N DHRI Text Analysis - NLTK Notes.md

 - How many unique words per total words aka the ratio  of unique words to total words in a text.
 - Useful for understanding complexity of a text.
 This assumes that unique words = complexity/sophistication of language.

+## How to Import Files from Your Computer Into NLTK for Analysis
+[NLTK.org](https://www.nltk.org) has an updated copy of Natural Language Processing with Python that provides step-by-step instructions for importing files from your local computer for use with NLTK.
+See [Chatper 3, "Processing Raw Text"](https://www.nltk.org/book/ch03.html) and scroll to the "Reading Local Files" section.